When you want to implement an RDS (Remote Desktop Services) infrastructure in a production environment, it's important that it's highly available.

 For client PCs, we will only use 1 client under Windows 8.

-To get started, install Remote Desktop Services on your 1st RDS server through the "Remote Desktop Services installation" option.
+To get started, log in with a domain administrator account and install Remote Desktop Services on your 1st RDS server through the "Remote Desktop Services installation" option.

 Choose : Standard Deployment.